 With just one day in Sofia, you may not have time to see it all – but you can cover a lot of ground.
 While it’s not the largest European capital city, Sofia is modern and youthful.
 The city has plenty of sites to explore, including historic sites that dot the skyline.
-The onion domes of converted mosques dot that cityscape and make for impressive destinations.
+The onion domes of converted mosques dot that cityscape and make for impressive destinations during your first 24 hours in Sofia.

-Not sure where to begin?
+Not sure where to begin your tour of Sofia in one day?
 Plan your trip with this complete 1-day Sofia itinerary…

-What to do in Sofia in 24 hours: A complete one-day itinerary
+Where to go in Sofia in one day: A complete 1-day itinerary

 As the capital of Bulgaria, Sofia has a lot of history.
 Archeologists are still uncovering Roman ruins from over 2000 years ago.